ly-web/appweb7/samples/README.md

 Embedthis Appweb Samples
 ===

-These samples are configured to use an installed Appweb to provide the appweb.h header and libappweb library at /usr/local/lib/apppweb.
+These samples are configured to use a locally built Appweb or Appweb installed to the default location (usually /usr/local/lib/apppweb).
 To build the samples, you will need to install Appweb and the Bit build tool from:

 * Appweb - [http://embedthis.com/downloads/appweb/download.ejs](http://embedthis.com/downloads/appweb/download.ejs)
 * Bit - [http://embedthis.com/downloads/bit/download.ejs](http://embedthis.com/downloads/bit/download.ejs)